 Senior year is a time of finalization, reflection, and transition.
 In addition to wrapping up coursework, many students are also completing internships and conducting a search for graduate school or full-time employment.
 While balancing these responsibilities, students also spend time celebrating and reflecting on their college careers, checking off items on their UMD or College Park “bucket list” by attending university and community events.
 As the year’s end approaches, students prepare for a major transition; in a short time, they will be saying “see you later” to familiar faces and environment.
-Parents can provide important emotional and practical support during this transition.
+Families can provide important emotional and practical support during this transition.

 The senior mentality seems to be “work hard, play hard” as students balance completing their degree requirements and solidifying post-graduation plans with soaking in last opportunities and festivities.
 Senior students might also battle occasional lapses of motivation commonly known as “senioritis.”
 Many students will be excited to celebrate their post-graduation arrangements, but students without firm post-graduation plans might feel directionless or worried.
 With Commencement seemingly around the corner, a bittersweet feeling combines students’ real-world trepidation with readiness for their next steps.